tcavarno/ME405_Term_Proj/README.md

 - Properly tensioned timing belts reduce backlash and would allow for more accurate and reliable positional control.
 - A more universal hinge design (i.e. mounting the bearings on a block of wood or thinner triangular mounts) allows for faster iteration/saving material.
 - Make a separate control box assembly to simplify the construction of the gun base and reduce clearance issues
+- More lightweight camera processing code would allow for faster tracking an target picking.
+- Documenting all GPIO pins that are tied timers and channels being used by various peripherals as you go is helpful and avoids tricky bugs.